Azure Entra ID Authentication Provider

 from fastapi import FastAPI, Depends

-from auth_middleware import JwtAuthMiddleware, require_user, require_groups
+from auth_middleware.guards import require_user, require_groups

-from auth_middleware.providers.authn.entra_id_provider import EntraIdProvider
+from auth_middleware.providers.azure.entra_id_provider import EntraIdProvider

 app = FastAPI(title="Enterprise API")